Perceptrons (book)

-Perceptrons: an introduction to computational geometry is a book written by Marvin Minsky and Seymour Papert and published in 1969.
+Perceptrons: An Introduction to Computational Geometry is a book written by Marvin Minsky and Seymour Papert and published in 1969.
 An edition with handwritten corrections and additions was released in the early 1970s.
-An expanded edition was further published in 1987, containing a chapter dedicated to counter the criticisms made of it in the 1980s.
+An expanded edition was further published in 1988 (ISBN 9780262631112) after the revival of neural networks, containing a chapter dedicated to counter the criticisms made of it in the 1980s.